ucsb-cs24/w22/_lab/lab06.md

 ## Evaluation and Grading

-Each student must accomplish the following to earn full credit for this lab:
-[55 points] usestack.cpp and evalfull.cpp are saved, with your name(s) in a comment at the top and other evidence of your work.
-Both of these files should compile and execute properly too.
+Each student must accomplish the following to earn full credit for this lab: usestack.cpp and evalfull.cpp are saved, with your name(s) in a comment at the top and other evidence of your work.
+Both of these files should compile and execute properly on Gradescope.